13 Amazing Illinois Labor Day Weekend Festivals

 Springfield

-Bikes racing at the Springfield Mile
+A line of motorcycles racing on the track at the Harley Davidson Springfield Mile

 It’s the world’s fastest mile!
 Every Labor Day Weekend you can enjoy fast-paced action and non-stop thrills of national-level motorcycle racing at one of the oldest speedways in America, the Illinois State Fairgrounds Racetrack.